-However, if prior to an inspection the owner has restored the service(s) alleged in the tenant's complaint, there is generally no rent reduction ordered.
-Additionally, the rent will not be reduced upon a tenant complaint, or should be restored upon an owner's application, where there is a finding that a tenant failed to provide reasonable access.
+However, if prior to an inspection the owner has restored the services referred to in the tenant's complaint, there is generally no rent reduction ordered.
+Additionally, the rent will not be reduced upon a tenant complaint, or should be restored upon an owner's application, where there is a finding that a tenant failed to provide reasonable access and such access was necessary to make the repair.